the-development/flex/_posts/2016-10-11-arabic-stemming.md

 Moreover, this example above is a nice one.
 The roots get more and more diverse in their allowable meanings, to the point where it is ridiculously frustrating for an Arabic language learner.
 Let me give you an example that I was able to find by literally randomly selecting a page in my Arabic dictionary:

-X7-X1-X- or ta-ra-ha (bear in mind these are really crass transliterations.)
+ط-ر-ح or ta-ra-ha (bear in mind these are really crass transliterations.)

-X7X1X- ('tarh') means expulsion, banishment.
+طرح ('tarh') means expulsion, banishment.

-X7X1X-X) ('tarha') is a veil worn by Arab women as a headcloth.
+طرحة ('tarha') is a veil worn by Arab women as a headcloth.

-X'X7X1YX-X) ('utruuha') is a disseration.
+اطروحة ('utruuha') is a disseration.

 I think you can catch my drift.